 If you were to purchase miles at the cheapest rate this promotion offers (1.88 cents), that award would cost between $2,256 and $2,444 (taxes should be immaterial).
 That’s not a bad price for a Business Class fare but it’s also not fantastic, especially as awards at that price won’t be easy to find.
 Partner awards cost a little more but, based on my experiences with United, they’re also more likely to be available.

-In general, you’ll probably get a lot more value out of booking awards for transpacific travel than transatlantic travel with miles purchased in this sale (transpacific Business Class cash fares tend to be considerably higher) but when prices are high, miles from this sale can work well for transatlantic routes too.
+In general, you’ll probably get a lot more value out of any miles purchased in this sale by booking awards for transpacific travel than transatlantic travel (transpacific Business Class cash fares tend to be considerably higher) but when prices are high, miles from this sale can work well for transatlantic routes too.

 Things to keep in mind

-- International travel is looking a lot healthier now than it has done for some considerable time but that doesn’t mean that you should throw caution to the wind.
+- International travel is looking healthier now than it has done since the start of the COVID-19 pandemic but that doesn’t mean that you should throw caution to the wind.
 Make sure that:

 - Awards are available to book.